harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 ## Creating a new Azure Identity

-Now it’s time to create the Azure Identity using Azure CLI
+Now it's time to create the Azure Identity using Azure CLI

 ```bash
 az identity create